Technigo/project-music-releases-vite/instructions.md

     - `ArtistName` component which is rendered using `.map()` using each item in the `artists` array.
 The `Album` component to show the artist name and a link.

 This is just a suggestion - how you decide to structure your components is completely up to you.

-## Folder Structure

-- App.jsx - (Parent Component) - 🍿 Provided in Boiler Plate 🍿
-- Header.jsx - (Child Component of App.jsx) - 🤓 Not Provided, to be created 🤓
-- Album.jsx - (Child Component of App.jsx) - 🤓 Not Provided, to be created 🤓
-  - AlbumName.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓
-  - ArtistName.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓
-  - CoverImage.jsx - (Child Component of Album.jsx) - 🤓 Not Provided, to be created 🤓

-### Extra Files

-- data.json - JSON file containing 1 key called `"albums"` containing keys mimiquing a Spotify API object endpoint.

 ## You should display the following for each album: